Agentfounder vs The AI CoFounder (cofounder.ai)

 Use The AI CoFounder (cofounder.ai) when you're in the ideation phase and want structured guidance on business strategy, pitch decks, or business plans.

-Use Co-Founder when you need autonomous execution — code that ships, features that deploy, and compounding progress that doesn't stop when you close your laptop.
+Use Agentfounder when you need autonomous execution — code that ships, features that deploy, and compounding progress that doesn't stop when you close your laptop.

 The honest truth: If you're a non-technical founder who needs someone to actually build your product, advisory AI isn't going to get you there.
 You need an agent that writes code.